Angola travel guide

 - can make arrangements to extend your stay and be away for longer than planned

-If you test positive, the Angolan authorities may occasionally conduct wellbeing checks during the period of quarantine, to ensure self-isolation compliance.
+The Angolan authorities may occasionally conduct wellbeing checks during the period of quarantine, to ensure self-isolation compliance.
 You are not permitted to leave your accommodation during self-isolation.
 Food and household essentials can be ordered online and will be delivered to your hotel room or private accommodation.

 Travel in Angola